iltgg/tdsb-health-automation/readme.md

 Create a Cloud Scheduler job that will run the function

 Cron job schedule function to fire at 06:00 on every day-of-week from Monday through Friday:  `0 6 * * MON-FRI`

+## Disclaimer

+This is is only for educational purposes, do not use for anything that may violate safety guidelines concerning COVID-19.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)